How it works

 Review material

-The result becomes advisory review material: an artifact map, interpretation notes, validation questions, and follow-up framing for client conversations.
+The result becomes advisory review material: an artifact map, interpretation notes, validation questions, and follow-up context for client discussions.

 7. 07